A NSW Government website

 • a plan of the land

-• a sketch of development
+• a drawing of development

 The level of environmental assessment that must be provided with the development application will differ depending on the likely impacts of the development.

 The procedures for applying for development consent, the level of environmental assessment required, the notification required and appeal rights will differ depending on how a development is categorised.
-The categories include:

 • a LEP or SEPP can declare certain types of development to be designated.